 ‘How could you let this mob in?’
 Herbert said to the receptionist, through clenched teeth, pointing at the group.

 ‘I didn’t,’ cried the nervous receptionist, ‘I never saw them enter.’

 And none of the waiters seemed to have seen them enter either.
 It was as if they just popped out of thin air.

 For a few long moments he debated with himself whether he should do something to remove them, but the problem was that he didn’t want a scene.
 And by the look of those young people, he was certain that they were not going to leave without causing a scene.
 He was about to let go of the matter, when suddenly the restaurant shook with the sound of their laughter.
 It was the most unpleasant laughter he had ever heard.
 He glanced at the other diners and could see from their expressions that they were as displeased as he was.
 It was time to take action.
-Clenching his teeth in anger, he went to their table.
+Squaring his shoulders, he went to their table.

 ‘Please leave,’ he said as composedly and as quietly as he could.

 A girl, sitting at a corner of the far end of the table, looked up at him.
 She had long wavy dark hair and a relatively attractive face.
 She wiggled a finger and beckoned Herbert to approach her.
 And he did.

 ‘How old do you think I am?’ she asked, trying to hold her laughter in check.

 Confused, Herbert lifted his brow.
 This was certainly not a question he had expected to hear.

 ‘Twenty,’ she said slowly, drawing out the word.
 She then smiled.